microhh/readthedocs/source/Tutorials/idealized_cases.rst

 .. admonition:: Example
     :class: tip

-    The figure below shows the turbulence kinetic energy (tke) in simulations with the Smagorisnky and Deardorf TKE scheme.
+    The figure below shows the variances in the horizontal and vertical velocity in simulations with the Smagorinsky and TKE scheme.

 .. figure:: figures/diffusion.png